Skip to Content

 • Observational opportunities for Nerve Conduction Study & Electromyography Clinic & Orthopedic Surgery

-• Opportunity to work as an Assistant Clinical Instructor with credentialed staff
+• Assistant Clinical Instructor with credentialed staff

 • Practice with ultrasound imaging in lab